-Remove reference to outdated program and broadened.
+• Remove reference to outdated program and broadened.

 Action Lead Specifics Retain/Revise/

 Implementers Complete/Delete

-Expand and CMAP, The CWICstats program tracks Revise

-further advance CWICstats education and training participants as

-the efforts leaders, State they move through public education,

-CWICstats that (IDES, DCEO), workforce development, and other

-work to integrate WIBs, social service systems.
-It promises to

-multiple education be an extremely useful data source for

-education and institutions, monitoring program effectiveness, but

-workforce data workforce currently only covers the City of

-systems system to providers Chicago.
-The region continues to need
+Expand and CMAP, State The region continues to need reliable Revise

-cover the region reliable data, analysis, and information
+advance efforts (IDES, DCEO), data, analysis, and information on the

-on the workforce development system
+that work to WIBs, workforce development system and its

-and its outcomes.
-Continue to expand
+integrate multiple education outcomes.
+Continue to expand and

-and support CWICstats (Chicagoland
+education and institutions, support CWICstats (Chicagoland

-Workforce Information Collaborative
+workforce data workforce Workforce Information Collaborative

-at Chapin Hall) to analyze and link
+systems providers at Chapin Hall) to analyze and link

 data in order to study students and

 training participants as they move

 through the public education system

 and the public workforce development

 system.
 Continue to develop the

 Integrated Workforce Information

 System (IWIS), an integrated

 management information system that

 will collect information across

 programs and organizations on all

 those being served by the workforce

 development system in Chicago and

 Cook County, including those whose

 services are supported by public or

 private funds.
-There are significant

-barriers to expanding it, including

-institutional coordination, data

-management, and cost; these should be

-scoped in partnership with current

-CWICstats leaders and potential

-participants outside of Chicago.

-CWICstats, the Chicagoland Workforce Information Collaborative at Chapin Hall, has evolved and expanded its scope since its original inception in 2010.
-Research efforts have evolved into specific projects to link and analyze data for particular agencies or programs rather than a comprehensive, system-wide scope, which was the original objective of the CWICstats effort.

-The Metropolitan Chicago WIA-Training Resource Guide includes information on Workforce Investment Act-certified training programs, including the location and type of programs offered, employment and wages of each program's graduates, customer feedback, and occupational labor market information.
+- CWICstats, the Chicagoland Workforce Information Collaborative at Chapin Hall, has evolved and expanded its scope since its original inception in 2010.
+Research efforts have evolved into specific projects to link and analyze data for particular agencies or programs rather than a comprehensive, system-wide scope, which was the original objective of the CWICstats effort. - The Metropolitan Chicago WIA-Training Resource Guide includes information on Workforce Investment Act-certified training programs, including the location and type of programs offered, employment and wages of each program's graduates, customer feedback, and occupational labor market information.
 The online portal website began with Chicago, but has expanded to the metropolitan area to include Cook, DuPage, Lake, McHenry, and Will Counties.